steph1793/Pointer_Generator_Summarizer/README.md

 The pointer generator is a deep neural network built for abstractive summarizations.
 For more informations on this model, https://arxiv.org/pdf/1704.04368

-With my collaborator Kevin Sylla , we re-made this model for our research project.
+With my collaborator Kevin Sylla , we re-made this model in tensorflow for our research project.
 This neural net will be our baseline model.
 We will do some experiments with this model, and propose a new architecture based on this one.

 In this project, you can: